quietsy/advanced-configurations/docs/brave.md

   - Standard protection: enabled
   - Use secure DNS: disabled
   - Manage V8 security
-    - Sites can use the V8 optimizer: enabled
+    - Sites can use the V8 optimizer: disabled
 - Private window with tor: off

 Web3